mgrimace/claim_itch/README.md

 ## Known issues, suggestions

-Run the script using the following arguments: ```python3 claim_itch.py --auto-login --ignore-errors```.
-The `ignore` argument will ignore *many* but not all error conditions that the script runs into when trying to claim the games.
+Run the script using the following arguments: ```python3 claim_itch.py --auto-login --skip-errors --ignore```.
+The `ignore` and `skip-errors` arguments should ignore *many* but not all error conditions that the script runs into when trying to claim the games.

 * FYI on first run, it will take a *long time* to generate a log of possible free games by scraping the comments of two most recent-megathreads on Reddit and by attempting to scrape the sales on itch.io directly.
 * Then, it'll try and automatically claim all the free games it thinks it found.
 You'll see a countdown of the games it has claimed for you, e.g., 120/450 as it works.